halt-dos/hd-wiki-public/docs/cloud/waf/listener/listener.md

+---
+sidebar_position: 0
+---

 # Listener

-Make WAF listen on specific ports to accept connections and distribute across one or multiple origin servers
+Make WAF listen on specific ports to accept connections and distribute across one or multiple origin servers.

 ---